harishraja-dev/Product-Counting-Machine/README.md

 I have added the document and circuit image , follow that.

-There is a working video also , you can watch that.
+There is a working video also , you can watch it.